Have you ever wondered why some Cockers end up in Cocker Spaniel rescue centres?

-He had been with another family prior to my meeting him, but they just couldn't cope with him.
+He had been with another family before my meeting him, but they couldn't cope with him.
 So, they brought him back to the shelter.
-Yep, old Monnie could certainly bung it on, but he settled into our routine, with the help of our two other old cockers (who now have since passed on - very sad).
+Yep, old Monnie could certainly bung it on, but he settled into our routine with the help of our two other ageing cockers (who have now passed on - very sad).

-Still, it's been great to have given this old gentle dog a loving, warm and comfortable home, and the rewards have been great.
-My cure to losing a great old mate (and so far that is about 7 cockers), is to get out there and get another.
+Still, it's been great to have given this old gentle dog a loving, warm and comfortable home, and the rewards have been so rewarding.

 For me, Cockers are simply the best!